 Keep the sleeves pressed together as you fold them once backwards.
 Make a second fold above the elbows in the opposite direction to create a triangle shape.
 Make sure both sleeves fit on top of the body of the long sleeve t-shirt to create one long rectangle shape.

-4. Finish the fold
+4. Finish folding the long sleeve shirt

 Tuck the rectangle into halves or thirds to fit in your drawers or shelves.
 Start at the bottom of the shirt and fold it up into a smaller rectangle.
 If you want to store your shirts standing up in your drawers for easier access, use the thirds technique.
 If you stack your shirts on a shelf, use the halves technique.